Our Focus Areas

 We believe it is imperative that whole church of Charlotte love, serve and advocate for those on the margins of society.
 Specifically, Charlotte’s growing immigrant/refugee community (1 in 7 Charlotteans), the over 50,000 vulnerable children (1 in 5 children in Charlotte living below the poverty line, along with massive foster and adoption needs), and the over 34,000 that are either homeless or in need of affordable housing.

 We believe it is imperative that whole church of Charlotte effectively reach and engage the largest generation in our city.
 At approximately 240,000 strong, Millennials make up 1 in 4 Charlotteans.
-Charlotte is the #1 millennial relocation city in America, with the millennial population of Chalrotte increasing by 30% between 2005 and 2015.
-And research shows that 71% of millennials are disconnected from Christ and His church, making millennials numerically the largest demographic mission field in our city.
+Charlotte is the #1 millennial relocation city in America, and research shows that 71% of millennials are disconnected from Christ and His church, making millennials numerically the largest demographic mission field in our city.

 The Marketplace Matters:

 We believe it is imperative that whole church of Charlotte effectively multiply healthy churches, disciples, and leaders for the advancement of Christ’s Kingdom in an ever-changing city and world.
 Multiplying healthy churches and disciples is at the heart of the Christ’s mission in the world.
 Yet Charlotte has many unhealthy churches and countless pastors that are on the verge of burnout.
-Which not surprisingly has led people away from the church in record levels, with research showing that Charlotte’s churched population has decreased by over 7% in the last 7 years.
+Which not surprisingly has led people away from the church in record levels, with research showing that Charlotte’s churched population declining rapidly.